-- £706,447 is required towards the building of a new primary school in Thurston. - £55,642 towards the cost of the land to provide the new primary school. - £66,664 is required for the provision of new pre-school facility in Thurston - 35% Affordable Housing to be transferred over to a Registered Provider - To secure the provision of public open space to be managed by a dedicated management company - Up to £130,354 to secure off site highway improvement works as listed below (dependent on the decision reached on other applications in the village): - Highway Improvement Contribution: up to £3733 contribution towards a Traffic Regulation Order (TRO) and associated works to extend the existing 30mph of speed limit on Norton Road eastwards to improve road safety for road users associated with the development.
-Payable prior to occupation of the first dwelling. - Highway Pedestrian Crossing Improvement Contribution: up to £22,935 Contribution towards provision of pedestrian crossing facilities at Norton Road / Station Hill / Ixworth Road junction to provide improved pedestrian access to the Academy and mitigate increase pedestrian and vehicle use.
-Payable on occupation of the first dwelling. - Highway Capacity Improvement Contribution: up to £90,428 Contribution towards improvements at the A143 Bury Road / C691 Thurston Road/ C649 Brand Road, junction at Great Barton to mitigate congestion at peak periods.
-Payable on commencement of work on site. - Highway Safety Improvement Contribution: up to £13,258 Contribution towards safety improvements at the C693 Thurston Road / C692 Thurston Road / C693 New Road including a contribution towards 40mph speed limit on the C692 Thurston Road to improve road safety and mitigate increased use.
-Payable on commencement of the first dwelling. - To secure a travel plan in connection with the scheme detailed as follows: - Travel Plan Travel Plan Evaluation and Support Contribution £1,000 per annum from occupation of the 100th dwelling for a minimum of five years, or one year after occupation of the final dwelling, whichever is longer.
+- £1,018,598 is required towards the building of a new primary school in Thurston. - £80,228 towards the cost of the land to provide the new primary school. - £208,325 is required for the provision of new pre-school facility in Thurston - 35% Affordable Housing to be transferred over to a Registered Provider - To secure the provision of public open space to be managed by a dedicated management company - Up to £197,777 to secure off site highway improvement works as listed below (dependent on the decision reached on other applications in the village): - Improvements to PRoW Thurston 001 between Meadow Lane and Ixworth Road.
+A contribution of £8889 is required on completion of 50% of the total number of dwellings. - Contribution towards provision of pedestrian crossing facilities at Norton Road / Station Hill / Ixworth Road junction.
+A contribution of upto £32765 is required on occupation of the first dwelling. - Contribution towards improvements at the A143 Bury Road / C691 Thurston Road / C649 Brand Road, junction at Great Barton.
+A contribution of up to £129,183 is required on commencement of construction work on site. - Contribution towards safety improvements at the C693 Thurston Road / C692 Thurston Road / C693 New Road including a 40mph speed limit on the C692 Thurston Road.
+A contribution of upto £18940 is required on commencement of the first dwelling. - Extension of the 30mph speed limit to Thurston Rugby Club.
+A contribution of £8000 is required on commencement of work on site. - To secure a travel plan in connection with the scheme detailed as follows: - Travel Plan Travel Plan Evaluation and Support Contribution £1,000 per annum from occupation of the 100th dwelling for a minimum of five years, or one year after occupation of the final dwelling, whichever is longest. - Travel Plan Implementation Bond, or cash deposit £127,975 (£512 per dwelling).